See the first necessary components for organizational culture change. Next, you ask:

 - Redesign your approach to rewards and recognition: you will likely need to change the reward system to encourage the behaviors vital to the desired organizational culture.

-- Review all work systems such as employee promotions, pay practices, performance management, and employee selection to make sure they are aligned with the desired culture.
-As an example, you cannot just reward individual performance if the requirements of your organizational culture specify team work.
+For example, you cannot just reward individual performance if the requirements of your organizational culture specify team work.
 An executive's total bonus cannot reward the accomplishment of his department's goals without recognizing the importance of him playing well with others on the executive team to accomplish your organizational goals.

 You can change your organizational culture to support the accomplishment of your business goals.
 Changing the organizational culture requires time, commitment, planning and proper execution - but it can be done.